Clomiphene citrate therapy

 People most often use CC for absent or infrequent ovulation.
 It is sometimes used for unexplained infertility too.

-The multiple pregnancy rate is 5 to 10 out of 100.
+The multiple pregnancy rate (twins, triplets or higher order multiples) rate with CC is 5 to 10 out of 100.
 Most of these are twins.

 The most common are: